AgustinPereira25/AgustinPereira25/README.md

 -->
 Hello, nice to meet you!
 My name is Agustín Pereira, currently working as a SW Developer at SAICO Sistemas, actually learning more about JS, Angular, React, and C# technologies.
 More info in my LinkedIn https://www.linkedin.com/in/agustin-pereira-6791a410b/ .

+**Currently learning more About NextJS with TypeScript**, learning about Middlewares, SSG, ISR, ISG, Layouts, using NextUI or MaterialUI for my projects and Axios for fetching data from different API's .

 Soon i'll be developing my personal web page. 😄